How To Save Costs On Your Primary School Budget: 10 Money Saving Ideas To Take To Your School Business Manager

 As a school, you should make sure everyone knows how important census days are.
-Core funding is based on autumn census returns and so are ESG allocations, plus pupil premium allocations are based on spring census returns and UIFSM is based on average pupil numbers.
+Core funding for local authority schools and the general annual grant for academies is based on the autumn census returns; pupil premium allocations are based on spring census returns as is UIFSM the universal infant free school meals grant.

 Ensure that children are in school on census days or you school will suffer financially.
 Unbelievably, schools do not actually receive money for the number of pupils on roll but only for the number of children physically in school on census day.
 Aim for 100% attendance on census days.

 3. Start early on your applications for EHCPs